paxdotdev/docs/src/start-key-concepts-properties-settings.md

 `Properties` and `Settings` are two sides of the same idea, so they share a chapter in this book.

-`Properties` could be summarized as _inputs_ to a component — they are the _properties_ of a component that are exposed to consumers.
-For example, `Stacker`, the layout component, exposes a property `direction`, which tells `Stacker` whether to lay out its cells horizontally or vertically.

-Conversely, `Settings` are _outputs_ — when composing the definition of a component or program, you _set_ the properties of any element in order to specify behavior or appearance.
-Building off of the `Stacker` example above, any component that instantiates a `Stacker` in its template has the opportunity to apply a _setting_ to `Stacker`, to _set_ its `direction` property.

 <div style="text-align: center; font-style: italic; font-weight: 100;">
     <br />